Wedding Rituals (Pelli – పెళ్ళి)

-Gauri Puja (గౌరీ పూజ – Prayer to Goddess Gauri)
+Gauri Pooja (గౌరీ పూజ – Prayer to Goddess Gauri)

-Before the ceremony begins, the bride offers prayers to Goddess Gauri, seeking her blessings for a married life filled with strength, love, and prosperity.
+Before the ceremony begins, the bride offers prayers to Goddess Gauri, seeking her blessings for a happy and harmonious married life.

 Kanyadaanam (కన్యాదానం – Giving Away the Bride)

-The bride's parents place her hands into the groom's, entrusting their daughter into his care.
-This marks the joining of two families in love and trust.
+In this ritual, the bride's parents place her hands into the groom's, entrusting their daughter to his care.
+This signifies the merging of two families in love and trust.

 Mangalsutra Dharanam (మంగళసూత్ర ధారణ – Tying the Sacred Thread)